ibm-cloud-docs/EventStreams/messagehub124.md

 ## What can I secure?

 Within {{site.data.keyword.messagehub}}, you can secure access to the following resources:
-* Cluster (cluster): you can control which applications and users can connect to the service [and access the UI]
+* Cluster (cluster): you can control which applications and users can connect to the service
 * Topics (topic): you can control the ability of users and applications to create, delete, read, and write to a topic
 * Consumer groups (group): you can control an application's ability to join a consumer group
 * Producer transactions (txnid): you can control the ability to use the transactional producer capability in Kafka (that is, single, atomic writes across multiple partitions)